ContinuumBridge/cbridge_image/README.md

     user name: bridge
     password: t00f@r

 Those are zeros in the password.
-WE RECOMMEND THAT YOU CHANGE THIS IMMEDIATELY USING THE LINUX PASSWD COMMAND.
+WE RECOMMEND THAT YOU CHANGE THIS IMMEDIATELY USING THE LINUX passwd COMMAND.

 Once you've logged on, type: